solariachip/solariachip.github.io/_posts/2023-03-31-Reshaping-Confidence.md

 I can't think of better way to demonstrate competence and knowledge than by *selflessly* supporting and helping someone else.

 ✵ Smelling good \
 Other than maintaining good hygiene, perfume is a luxury I invest in proven to have psychological benefits.
-I like to rotate the "Soph smell" every so often or depending on the season.
+I like to rotate the "Soph smell" every so often or depending on the season and the feelings I carry in whatever era of life I'm in.

 ✵ Doing hard things \
 Each iteration cultivates improvement and percolates resilience.